UNINETT/msPerfAgent/Readme.md

 #### MsPerfAgentMode ####

-- selected
-Performance counters defined in StatsToGraphiteConfig.xml will be used
+- "selected" -> Performance counters defined in StatsToGraphiteConfig.xml will be used

-- all
-All counters on the system will be discovered.
+- "all" -> All counters on the system will be discovered.
 Performance categories defined in msPerfAgentConfig.xml below ExcludePerfCategory will be excluded from discovery.

-- category
-Performance counters that belongs to performance counter categories defined in msPerfAgentConfig.xml below PerfCategory will be discovered and included.
+- "category" -> Performance counters that belongs to performance counter categories defined in msPerfAgentConfig.xml below PerfCategory will be discovered and included.

+#### processOnEachRun ####

+If "True" XML Config files will be reloaded on each run and new defined configuration will be active.
+This will effect the overall run-time.

+#### MetricPath ####

+MetricPath is optional parameter in msPerfAgentConfig.xml.
+Overrides the MetricPath in StatsToGraphiteConfig.xml

 ## Known bugs ##

 - Help me vote on this: https://connect.microsoft.com/VisualStudio/feedback/details/2723276/performancecountercategory-getinstancenames-do-not-return-all-instances

+## To Do ##

+- Implement TCP support

 ## Disclaimer ##